dogweather/validated_object/README.md

 end
 ```

-The `TypeValidator` is what enables `type: Date`, above.
+The included `TypeValidator` is what enables `type: Date`, above.
 All classes can be checked, as well as a pseudo-class `Boolean`.
 E.g.:

 ```ruby
 #...